-The blockchain is a transaction log, structured as interlinked blocks, where each block contains a sequence of transactions, each of which represents a query or update to the world state.
-The exact mechanism by which transactions are ordered is discussed elsewhere - what's important is that block sequencing, as well as transaction sequencing within blocks, is established when blocks are first created.
+The blockchain is structured as sequential log of interlinked blocks, where each block contains a sequence of transactions, each transaction representing a query or update to the world state.
+The exact mechanism by which transactions are ordered is discussed elsewhere; what's important is that block sequencing, as well as transaction sequencing within blocks, is established when blocks are first created by a Hyperledger Fabric component called the ordering service.